alextremblay/yasha/README.md

 foo.yaml
 ```

+If the template is not in a subdirectory of the current working directory, only the directory which the template is in will be checked for associated variable files

 ## Template extensions

 You can extend Yasha by custom Jinja [extensions](http://jinja.pocoo.org/docs/dev/extensions/#module-jinja2.ext), [tests](http://jinja.pocoo.org/docs/dev/api/#custom-tests) and [filters](http://jinja.pocoo.org/docs/dev/api/#custom-filters) by defining those in a separate Python source file given via command-line option `-e`, or `--extensions` as shown below